Why does my narcissistic mother lie?

-While I can’t be exactly sure, I have a pretty good idea.
-Let’s start with some observations.
+While I can’t be sure, I have a pretty good idea.
+So let’s start with some observations.

-In my work with daughters of narcissistic mothers, daughters frequently can’t wrap their heads around why their mother would lie.
-Needless to say, it hurts them and confuses them.
+In my work with daughters of narcissistic mothers, daughters frequently can’t wrap their heads around why their mothers would lie.
+Needless to say, it hurts and confuses them.

 What’s the difference between a person who tells a lie and a liar?

-When confronted with the opportunity, to tell the truth, or tell a lie, most of us check in with our inner-selves to see if our answer feels right.
-This gut check is a calculation that happens automatically mostly at the unconscious level.
+When confronted with the opportunity, to tell the truth or lie, most of us check in with our inner selves to see if our answer feels right.
+This gut check is a calculation that happens automatically, mainly at the unconscious level.

 Thus, we all act in accordance with our sense of… who we know ourselves to be.